• About

 I am so in love with this 1957 scarf, that dramatic widow's peak is begging to be done in black and red or metallic sparkly yarn.
 I hope to see several of you ladies rocking these on Instagram this winter!
 I know I will!
 See my free patterns page for more vintage knitting, crochet and sewing patterns.

-craft tutorials diy style Halloween
+diy style

 Friday the 13th Novelty Brooch